Laws

 Step 5 – Collect Assets

 After the affidavit has been approved, the affiant will be permitted to collect the decedent’s property and transfer it to the heirs.
-Personal property can be obtained from the custodian of said property, who must release the asset upon receipt of the affidavit.
-To transfer real estate ownership, the heirs must file a copy of both the affidavit and the clerk’s certificate with the recorder of deeds.
+To transfer real estate ownership, the heirs must file a copy of both the affidavit and the clerk’s certificate with the recorder of deeds.[7]

-If the decedent owned a vehicle but didn’t name a Transfer on Death (TOD) beneficiary, the heir will need to file a title application (Motor Vehicle – Watercraft) with the Department of Revenue.
-They will also need to file the existing certificate of title, a copy of the small estate affidavit, and the applicable filing fee (see FAQ for more info).
+If the decedent owned a vehicle but didn’t name a Transfer on Death (TOD) beneficiary, the heir will need to file a title application (Motor Vehicle – Watercraft) with the Department of Revenue (see FAQ for more information).